1 / 6

 Leonidas Kavakos violin

-Leonidas Kavakos is recognized across the world as a violinist and artist of rare quality, acclaimed for his matchless technique, his captivating artistry and his superb musicianship, and the integrity of his playing.
-He works regularly with the world’s greatest orchestras and conductors and plays as recitalist in the world’s premier recital halls and festivals.
+Greek violinist Leonidas Kavakos is recognized across the world as an artist of rare quality, combining unparalleled technique with captivating musicality and interpretative originality.
+He regularly collaborates with leading ensembles and conductors and performs as a soloist in the world’s most prestigious concert halls and festivals.

 Wolfgang Amadeus Mozart